dd3053/Advacned-DataBase-NYU/README.md

 reprounzip directory run ~/<yourDesiredDirectoryName>
 ```

-**Note** : Please use Absolute Paths for the input and output Files.

 Please check out the different Modes explained in the section **Executing the Program Section** for more details about the Program

 ## Comiling The Files :